Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 CUHK Supervisor: | Prof. GONZALES Wilkinson Daniel WONG |

-In this research project, students will collaborate with me to explore the intricate relationship between semiotic and linguistic resources, physical and digital spaces, and the shaping of identities in Hong Kong.
-The research will center on one or two regions selected by the students.
-They will undertake fieldwork in Hong Kong districts, both in the traditional physical environment and within the digital domain.
-Subsequently, students will engage in in-depth interviews, surveys, and potentially even experimental studies to gain a comprehensive understanding of the linguistic landscape in Hong Kong.
-During the analysis phase, students will acquire practical experience in utilizing contemporary quantitative and qualitative methods to investigate the linguistic landscape of Hong Kong.
-By the project’s conclusion, students are expected to compile a comprehensive project report.
-Those who display enthusiasm may have the opportunity to collaborate with me in transforming their findings into publications in well-regarded academic journals, which could enhance their professional development and open doors to potential careers in academia.
-Although not obligatory, students with a background in introductory sociolinguistics or related courses (e.g., introduction to language or introduction to sociology) are preferred.
-While knowledge of statistics or computational skills is not mandatory, it would be advantageous.
-The primary requirement is a genuine interest in understanding the linguistic landscape within Asian contexts, such as Hong Kong, and a commitment to advancing the field of linguistic landscape research. |
+In this research project, students will collaborate to investigate the intricate relationship between semiotic and linguistic resources, spatial environments, and identity formation within Hong Kong.
+The project will focus on one or two regions of the students’ choice, combining fieldwork in both traditional physical spaces and digital domains.
+Students will then conduct in-depth interviews, surveys, and possibly experimental studies to gain a rich understanding of Hong Kong’s linguistic landscape.
+During the analysis phase, students will gain hands-on experience with contemporary quantitative and qualitative methods to examine linguistic practices in Hong Kong.
+By the project’s end, students will produce a comprehensive project report, with opportunities for those keen to co-author publications in reputable academic journals—an experience valuable for professional and academic advancement.
+Although prior coursework in sociolinguistics or related fields (e.g., introduction to language or sociology) is preferred, it is not mandatory.
+Similarly, while familiarity with statistics or computational methods is helpful, the essential qualification is a deep curiosity about linguistic landscapes within Asian contexts and a commitment to advancing this field of research. |

 CUHK Supervisor: | Prof. Gangyi FENG |

-Research Project: | Cognitive Neuroscience of Language Learning & Speech Perception |
+Research Project (1): | Neurocognitive Fingerprints of Language Learning Success |

 CUHK Supervisor: | Prof. Pik Ki Peggy MOK |